rune-labs/runeq-python/docs/pages/quickstart.rst

 *********************

-To start, fetch a :class:`~runeq.resources.stream_metadata.StreamMetadataSet` representing a particular patient's stream data:
+To start, fetch a :class:`~runeq.resources.stream_metadata.StreamMetadataSet` representing a particular patient's stream data.
+If you're interested in a more specific set of streams, :class:`~runeq.resources.stream_metadata.get_patient_stream_metadata` accepts additional filters.

 .. code-block:: python